Introduction to Directing: Preparing for Rehearsals

 About Introduction to Directing: Preparing for Rehearsals

-Join this new six-week evening course led by Olivier Nominated theatre and film director Amy Hodge, for an introduction into directing for theatre.
+Join this six-week evening course led by Olivier Nominated theatre and film director Amy Hodge, for an introduction into directing for theatre.

 You will learn key techniques in order to analyse text and understand character objectives, make performance decisions and apply these in the rehearsal room.